This privacy notice explains how we collect, store and use personal data about pupils, parents and carers.

 Grove school shares data with the following 3rd party data processors:

-• SIMS, CMIS, CPOMS, Otrack, Link2ICT free school meal eligibility checker, Parentpay, BGFL 365, Teachers2parents, Toolkit Tracker, Crisp online, AQA, Futures Cloud, EPEP online, MyMaths, Bug Club, Education City, Purple Mash, Collins Connect, Wonde.
+• SIMS, CMIS, CPOMS, Otrack, Entrust, Free School Meal Eligibility Checker, Parentpay, BGFL 365, Teachers2parents, Toolkit Tracker, Crisp Online, AQA, Futures Cloud, EPEP Online, Google Account, MyMaths, Bug Club, Education City, Purple Mash, Collins Connect, Wonde, Reception Baseline Assessment, Speech Link, Edukey, Smartgrade, Maths Circle (TT Rock Stars/Numbots)

 Subject access requests